 Richard has worked in Academic Libraries since 2004, and started working in the Prescott College Library in 2005.
 His expertise is in usability and research.
 He is currently on leave (since July 2016) pursuing his doctorate in Belgium.
 His research is interdisciplinary, based in philosophy of technology and media & communications.
 His focus is on how technology is converging with the human subject.
-His academic disciplines are based in postphenomenology and critical posthumanism.
+His academic disciplines are based in postphenomenology, critical posthumanism, and media literacy.

-Lewis, R. (2018).
+Lewis, R. S. (2018).
 Hello Anthropocene, Goodbye Humanity: Reassessing Transhumanism Through Postphenomenology.
 Glimpse, 19.

 Reterritorializing Photography in Social Media: Using Media Ecology, Postphenomenology, and Posthumanism to Enhance Media Literacy.
 Society for Phenomenology and Media, 14-16 March 2018, Akureyri, Iceland.